johnandrea/draw-dna-matches/README.md

 --libpath=relative-path-to-library

-The path relative to this program of the directory containing the readgedcom library.
+The directory containing the readgedcom library, relative to the .
 Default is ".", the same location as this program file.

 ## Display